 All body parts are stripped of the paint, fillers and rust corrosion.
-We media blast the body and chassis, sometimes we will chemically strip a panel, other times we will sand to strip.
-If panels are not salvageable we will fabricate one if replacement panels are not available from any of our trusted sources.
+We media blast the body and chassis, sometimes chemically stripping a panel, other times sanding to strip.
+If panels are not salvageable, we will fabricate one if replacement panels are not available from any of our trusted sources.
 We also check that each panel has good structural integrity and will endure the test of time.

 After we strip the vehicle down, all bare metal is covered with two coats of an epoxy primer.
 We then perform any panel replacement that is needed, as well as any metal repairs.
 Any frame and structural damage is also corrected.

 Then begins the detailed process of filling, sanding, leveling, priming, and then finally applying a PPG basecoat/clearcoat finish.
 There are dozens of steps that the shop goes through to make sure the body appearance is perfect, including a vigorous clear coat leveling and final buffing and polishing stage.